status-im/nimbus-eth1/nimbus_verified_proxy/README.md

 > Note: Infura currently does not support the `eth_getProof` call.

-* `--external-beacon-api-url` - URL of the consensus light client data provider (beacon node REST API).
+* `--beacon-api-url` - URL of the consensus light client data provider (beacon node REST API).
 This is used to bootstrap and follow the tip of the consensus chain.
 Multiple URLs can be provided by repeating the option.

 #### Obtaining a trusted block root